hyperifyio/goagent/logs/CURRENT_TASK.md

-Defining pre-stage output contract and validator for pre-stage Harmony messages (L67).
+Implement merge of pre-stage Harmony output into main-call config with tests.